lukedev45/qamp-2025/README.md

 ### Q: How long is the mentorship program?
 A: The official mentoring period is 3 months.
 See [here](#important-dates) for the important dates.

-### Q: How does a mentor and a mentee gets matched?
+### Q: How do a mentor and a mentee get matched?
 A: You will be matched based on the project preference and interest areas indicated in your application form as well as the evidence you have provided to demonstrate your experience and commitment.

 ## Acknowledgement

-Special thanks to [Amira Abbas](https://github.com/amyami187), [Diego Emilio Serrano](https://github.com/diemilio), [Julien Gacon](https://github.com/Cryoris) and [Michał Stęchły](https://github.com/mstechly) for sharing their experiences and insights from [qosf mentorship program](https://qosf.org/qc_mentorship/) which were crucial in shaping this mentorship program for Qiskit advocates.
+Special thanks to Gemma Dawson, Junye Huange and the classic advocate squad for their hard work in shaping the previous QAMP cohorts.
+Additionally, thanks to [Amira Abbas](https://github.com/amyami187), [Diego Emilio Serrano](https://github.com/diemilio), [Julien Gacon](https://github.com/Cryoris) and [Michał Stęchły](https://github.com/mstechly) for sharing their experiences and insights from [qosf mentorship program](https://qosf.org/qc_mentorship/) which were crucial in shaping this mentorship program for Qiskit advocates.